linkarzu/dotfiles-latest/README.md

 - This repo is where I keep the dotfiles I'm currently using
 - There is an old repo:
   [linkarzu/dotfiles-public](https://github.com/linkarzu/dotfiles-public)
-  - This is referenced in my youtube
+  - That is referenced in my youtube
     [2024 macos workflow video series](https://youtube.com/playlist?list=PLZWMav2s1MZTanWwNKYvS8qgwl0HBH9J-&si=q6ByPmN8I7SOBKmX)
   - **That old repo is no longer maintained, so use this new repo instead**

-## How do I apply all your dotfiles?
+## How can you apply my dotfiles?

 - The idea is that you to scavenge around, find the things that are useful to you, and apply them to your own config